(03) 5259 2290

 PO Box 372,

-Click here to download free program.
+Click here to download the 2018 form.

-The program for term one contains a wide ranges of courses and one day events.
+The program for term three contains a wide ranges of courses and one day events.
 New programs for children, as well as increased physical activites for the older age group.
 The one day events and tours tend to book out early so it is advised to book now to avoid disappointment.
 Please note: you will be required to be a member of the Neighbourhood House to enrol in any activities.
 Click here

 This is a fun group for learning the Craft.
 Discover all about body language and voice control and how to become a different free.character and act.
 And enjoy the wide variety of sessions that take you through the many processes of Performance in a stress-free, pleasurable way.
 Due to popular demand this group has been moved to Wednesday nights.